• Cart$0

 EXCITED

-When that same year, I got a contract to write an eBook on visiting Costa Rica.
+When that same year, I got a contract to write my first eBook.

 SMART

-When I realized they didn’t have exclusive rights, and I could develop my own site & sell the book there, too.
+When I developed my own site to sell the book there, too.

 DETERMINED